-O encounter any error.
+- The execution of the primordial thread (i.e. the main thread) did not encounter any error.
 It is however possible that other threads terminated abnormally (by default threads other than the primordial thread terminate silently when they raise an exception that is not handled).

-64 The runtime options or the environment variable 'GAMBOPT' contained a syntax error or were invalid.
-70 This normally indicates that an exception was raised in the primordial thread and the exception was not handled.
+The runtime options or the environment variable 'GAMBOPT' contained a syntax error or were invalid.

-There was a problem initializing the runtime system, for example insufficient memory to allocate critical tables.
+This normally indicates that an exception was raised in the primordial - There was a problem initializing the runtime system, for example insufficient memory to allocate critical tables.